jse-h/DigitalOcean-dropletsetup/README.md

 Cloud-init is a utility that automates the initialization of cloud instances and uses the YAML-formatted configuration file to apply user-defined tasks.
 In our case, we are using the cloud-init file to automate our droplet setup and include packages we want in the droplet.

 **YAML** is a programming language designed to be easy to read and understand as it is a human-readable data serialization language.
-These are often used for configuration files.
+These are often used for configuration files.[^3]

 We will also need to download the package **Neovim** which is a text editor based off another text editor called **Vim**.